 The flight between LAX and JFK.
 Whenever I'm on one coast, I miss the other.
 And I do my best thinking on planes!

 - Who would you change places with for a day?

 Dean Baquet at the Times.
 I wouldn't want that job for more than a day, but I'd love to see a newsroom in action.

-Postgraduate coursework: American English Linguistics, University of Massachusetts Amherst
+Postgraduate coursework in American English Linguistics, UMass Amherst

 Arts Manager, Poets House